Relating bulk to boundary entanglement: CFTs in dimensions

 At exact orthogonality, it was argued that

 is proportional \cite{Fursaev:2016inw,Berthiere:2016ott} to the boundary charge $\cca$ (sometimes called $b$ in the literature) that appears in the conformal anomaly in $3d$.
 Although not written explicitly here, $\cca$ does depend on the boundary condition $\mathcal B$.
 We refer the reader to Appendix~\ref{apdxA} for further details regarding how the anomaly manifests itself in the trace of the stress tensor in the presence of a boundary.
 Interestingly, $\cca$ was recently proved to be an RG monotone for boundary RG flows under which the bulk remains critical.
-However, the coefficient $\eta^\B$ is not universal in the strong sense as its value differs for free scalars (\mbox{$\eta^{\B}=\cca/24$}) and for holographic bCFTs ($\eta^{\B}=\cca /96$).
+However, the coefficient $\eta^\B$ is not universal in the strong sense as its value differs for free scalars (\mbox{$\eta^{\B}=\cca/24$}) and for holographic bCFTs\footnote{Whenever holographic bCFTs are mentioned in the present paper, it refers to Takayanagi's model \cite{Takayanagi:2011zk}, see Section \ref{secHolog}.} ($\eta^{\B}=\cca /96$).
 Indeed, for holographic bCFTs \cite{FarajiAstaneh:2017hqv,Seminara:2017hhh}, $\eta^{\mathcal B}$ comes entirely from the anomaly, whereas for free scalars it is not the case due to the occurrence of the non-minimal coupling of the scalar field to the curvature \cite{Fursaev:2016inw}.
-In Table~\ref{tab-coeff}, we summarize our findings for the coefficients appearing in the boundary corner function in the straight and cusp limits for various CFTs, and the $z=2$ Lifshitz scalar.
+In Table~\ref{tab-coeff}, we summarize our findings for the coefficients appearing in the boundary corner function in the orthogonal and cusp limits for various CFTs, and the $z=2$ Lifshitz scalar.